Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - Zacchaeus ran ahead of the crowd.
 It is best sometimes not to stay in a crowd.
 Sometimes you should leave the crowd behind and run ahead.

 - The short tax collector climbed up into a sycamore tree to see Jesus.
 Zacchaeus did something out of the ordinary.
-He was determined to see Jesus, and he did what it took to see Him.
-Instead of Zacchaeus using his short status as an excuse for not seeing Jesus, he found a solution.
+Instead of Zacchaeus using his short status as an excuse for not seeing Jesus, he found a way.

 - He acted on faith by climbing a tree and literally ended up on a limb.

-- Zacchaeus did not want someone else to tell him about their experience of seeing Jesus.
+- Zacchaeus did not want someone else to tell him about their experience about seeing Jesus.
 He wanted his own experience.